gtojty/OPtoS/readme.md

    * outsemTe\_stos.txt: semantics activated for each StoS testing example at each sampling point;

-   * outsemTrVec.txt: vector values of activation for each OtoS training example at each sampling point.
-This file is created when RECVEC is 1;

-   * outsemTeVec.txt: vector values of activation for each OtoS testing example at each sampling point.
-This file is created when RECVEC is 1;

-   * outsemTrVec\_stos.txt: vector values of activation for each StoS training example at each sampling point.
-This file is created when RECVEC is 1;

-   * outsemTeVec\_stos.txt: vector values of activation for each StoS testing example at each sampling point.
-This file is created when RECVEC is 1;

    While the model runs, it will also print to the screen overall error and average training/testing accuracies at each sampling point.
 Sampling points are places where the performances of